Farid48/tech258_python/apis/readme.md

 }
 ```
 ## Stateful
 Stateful is where the server **stores data or context associated with each client's session**, allowing it to provide personalised responses.
+One big queue, until the previous request is complete, the next request will not be processed.

 ### Stateful POST Request
 ```